raganwald/raganwald.github.com/_posts/2026-02-15-nuralagus-rex.md

 ### exercises

 Here are a few things to can work out for yourself before moving on.
-(Recall that a graph is a collection of nodes and/or `Empty` where all nodes in the graph are directly or indirectly connected via their links.)
+(Recall that a digraph is a collection of nodes and/or `Empty` where all nodes in the digraph are directly or indirectly connected via their links.)

-- Can a graph contain more than one `Empty`?
+- Can a digraph contain more than one `Empty`?
-- Can a graph contain more than one cycle?
+- Can a digraph contain more than one cycle?
-- Can a graph contain both `Empty` _and_ a cycle?
+- Can a digraph contain both `Empty` _and_ a cycle?
-- Given a graph of nodes that contains `Empty`, which nodes in that graph form a linked list?
+- Given a digraph of nodes that contains `Empty`, which nodes in that digraph form a linked list?

-And, let's say two distinct graphs each contain `Empty`.
-Does it matter whether we consider them two separate graphs, like this:
+And, let's say two distinct digraphs each contain `Empty`.
+Does it matter whether we consider them two separate digraphs, like this:

 <div class="mermaid">
-  graph LR
+  digraph LR
     b["1"]
     c["2"]
     d["3"]